-The area currently consists of Allington, Amesbury, Berwick St James, Bulford, Cholderton, Durnford, Durrington, Figheldean, Great Wishford, Idmiston, Milston, Newton Toney, Orcheston, Shrewton, Stapleford, Steeple Langford, Tilshead, Wilsford Cum Lake, Winterbourne, Winterbourne Stoke, Woodford and Wylye.
+From May 2021, the area consists of the town of Amesbury and the parishes of Berwick St. James, Bulford, Durnford, Durrington, Enford, Figheldean, Fittleton cum Haxton, Great Wishford, Milston, Netheravon, Orcheston, Shrewton, South Newton, Stapleford, Tilshead, Wilsford cum Lake, Winterbourne Stoke and Woodford.

-The villages of Bulford and Larkhill have a strong army presence and the community area is dotted with military sites.
+The villages of Bulford and Larkhill have a strong army presence, and the community area is dotted with military sites.
 The army plays a key role in the area's economy and prosperity.
-Durrington, Larkhill, Bulford and Shrewton are the larger villages in the area.